Member | Established: 1953 | Member since 1977

 Current Status: Review & Improve

-With no direct responsibility for adoption of IFRS, IBR-IRE focuses on supporting its members with implementation and application by offering seminars and continuing professional development courses (CPD) on the standards and developments in the area.
-It also supports members with information, tools, and professional literature via the Journal de Stage and website.
+Since IBR-IRE has no direct responsibility for IFRS adoption, it focuses on supporting its members with implementation and application by offering seminars and continuing professional development courses (CPD) on the standards and developments in the area.
+It also supports members with information, tools, and professional literature via the Journal de Stage and its website.

 IBR-IRE established ongoing processes for monitoring changes to the standards and pronouncements issued by the IASB and promptly raises members’ awareness through its magazine.